 Not keeping commitments or consistently showing up late is a subtle way to keep someone at a distance.

 Your partner might still care and even apologize with sincerity.

-But they may care more about what they want and have trouble restructuring their life to fit you into it.
+But they may care more about what they want and have trouble restructuring their life to include you.
 In other words, they’re not ready to prioritize relationship needs over their own needs.

 Maybe some of the above signs resonated with you as traits you’ve noticed in yourself, or things past partners have pointed out to you.

 Emotional unavailability doesn’t mean you’ve done something wrong.
 You may not fully realize how it shows up in your relationships.